coffeemug/defstartup/_drafts/productivity.md

 __Third__, I have a label in gmail called `later`, and at the end of each batch I move all left-over e-mail in my inbox into that label.
-There is a cognitive burden I don't entirely understand with having latent e-mail in my inbox that disappears entirely when I use a label instead.
-Probably because I have some unshakable internal expectation that I should process everything in my inbox, where as a label can grow infinitely without causing me any apprehension.
+Then I let the `later` label grow infinitely and never look at it again unless the e-mail reappears in my inbox.
+This trick eliminates the cognitive burden I associated with having latent e-mail in my inbox, and eliminates tasks that people don't need me to do *that* badly (because if they did, they'd e-mail me again).

 # Meetings